How To Buy A House With No Money Down

 Many potential home buyers wonder how much money they’ll need to buy a house and what to save to get a mortgage.
 But did you know it’s possible to buy a home without needing the upfront funds for a down payment?

-Let’s look at some options you have when you want to buy a home without a down payment.
+Let’s look at some options you have when you want to buy a home without a down payment or income.
 We’ll also explore some low down payment alternatives and what you can do if you have a low credit score.

-As the name suggests, a zero-down mortgage is a home loan you can get without a down payment.
+As the name suggests, a no down payment mortgage, or zero-down mortgage, is a home loan you can get without a down payment.
 A down payment is the first payment you make toward the home, and it’s due when you close on your home loan.
 Lenders usually calculate your down payment as a percentage of the purchase price on the home.

 The government offers guaranteed loans to people who need financial assistance when buying a home.
 This means that government-backed loans are less risky for the lender, and the lender can expand their usual loan offerings to people with riskier financial profiles, such as borrowers with no down payment.

 Two types of government-sponsored loans – VA loans and USDA loans – allow you to buy a home without a down payment.
-Each of the two loans has a very specific set of criteria you must meet to qualify for a zero-down mortgage.
-Rocket Mortgage® doesn't offer USDA loans at this time.
+Both loans have very specific criteria you must meet to qualify for a zero-down mortgage.
+Rocket Mortgage® doesn't offer USDA loans at this time, but we are committed to helping make you aware of your options.

 See What You Qualify For